thurstinn/RP5-Console/README.md

 Follow the instructions to install retropie on PI5 OS Lite at: https://github.com/danielfreer/raspberrypi5-retropie-setup (Choose SSD if installed or EMMC as storage unless you have CM5 Lite version and want to use SD card)

-Remove power supply and disconnect battery
+Set manual power switch to off postition

 Follow the truth table on the Main Board/USB schematic for normal operation: (Switch 1-4 = low, low, low, high)

-Reconnect battery and connect power supply
+Set manual power switch to on postition

 Use WinSCP or SSH Terminal to: